aws-samples/aws-iot-securetunneling-localproxy/README.md

     make
     sudo make install

+If you want to install an older version of protobuf, pass the version string through the cmake variable when compiling the local proxy: `-DPROTOBUF_PKG_VERSION`
 #### 4. Download and install OpenSSL development libraries

 We strongly recommend installing OpenSSL development libraries using your native platform package manager so the local proxy's integration with OpenSSL can use the platform's globally configured root CAs.